• Skip to primary navigation

 Any brownie recipe will include a recommended bake time like this one that bakes in about 30-35 minutes.
 Since ovens vary it is a good practice to use the “toothpick” or “butter knife” test.

 To use the “toothpick/butterknife test”, simply insert a toothpick or butter knife into the center of the brownies about 5 minutes before they are supposed to be done (according to whatever recipe you are following).
-Pull it out quickly and if you have some wet crumbs than you will get a nice cakey, semi-fudgy brownie.
+Pull it out quickly and if you have some wet crumbs then you will get a nice cakey, semi-fudgy brownie.
 If you have some semi-baked batter on the toothpick or knife then you will get a more fudgy, less-cakey brownie.

 Freezing brownies is the best way to keep them fresher longer: To freeze brownies it’s a little bit more work but very much worth the effort.

-How to freeze brownies
+How to freeze healthy brownies

-Wrap each brownie individually in plastic wrap to prevent freezer burn.
+• Wrap each brownie individually in plastic wrap to prevent freezer burn.

-Place the individually wrapped brownies into a freezer-friendly storage bag that tightly seals shut.
+• Place the individually wrapped brownies into a freezer-friendly storage bag that tightly seals shut.

-Label and date the brownies.
+• Label and date the brownies.
 They should be good for a few weeks or even up to a month.
-When ready to eat, simply thaw them on the counter or warm in the microwave in 30-second increments until thawed.
+When ready to eat, simply thaw them on the counter or warm them in the microwave in 30-second increments until thawed.

-Vegan Chocolate Mousse – Only 2 Ingredients
+• Vegan Chocolate Mousse – Only 2 Ingredients

-Gluten-Free Almond Flour Blondies
+• Gluten-Free Almond Flour Blondies

 Print